WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 # 08_compileKaKs_CSV.py

-	This script concatonates the output from KaKs_Calculator into one csv file.
+	This script concatonates the output from KaKs_Calculator into a text file.
 It adds a column for gene (or sequence) IDs, and prints the gene ID from the filename.

 	python compileCSV.py <path to inut and output directories>